 Use of both SNOMED CT and LOINC in HL7 v2.x

-- Use of SNOMED CT and LOINC with HL7 V3 features that are not available in CDA R2

-- Use of both SNOMED CT and LOINC in FHIR

 Intended Audience – Who Should Read This Guide?

 The guide can be used in various ways to assist the design, evaluation, operational implementation and use of various types of software applications that use SNOMED CT.
 The intended audience includes systems developers, health informatics specialists, purchasers, and system integrators.